College Admissions Tour: A digital recreation

 Interesting Factoid: Oberlin aims to be carbon neutral by 2025 and the town aims to be carbon neutral by 2050.

-One of the other fantastic things about Oberlin is its Winter Term project requirements.
+One of the other fantastic things about Oberlin is its Winter Term project requirement.
 For the entire month of January, students spend time working on a project of their own choosing.
-That can be anything from research with a professor, to taking an intensive language course or learning a new skill.
+That can be anything from research with a professor to taking an intensive language course or learning a new skill.
 This is not an opportunity presented at many other schools, and I really like the idea of being able to explore something that interests me rather than just taking classes and studying for exams.
 These orbs that are in most buildings on campus were created for a winter term project in the early 2000s.
 They measure water and electricity usage, and the orb changes colour depending on how much the building is using.
 It gives students a perspective on their environmental impact and hopefully helps to make them more conscious of how much power and water they use.
 Students are required to do 3 winter term projects over their four years at Oberlin, so you have plenty of opportunities to explore different options.

 Another great aspect of Oberlin is the First-Year Seminar Program/PAL program.
 First-year students are placed into Peer Advising Leader (PAL) groups during orientation, which generally are members of their first-year seminar (more on that in a minute) and are the groups we complete activities in during orientation.
 Each PAL group is led by a senior student and is a one-credit class for the fall semester.
 The PAL group is the group with which students complete Connect Cleveland, a day trip into Cleveland to better connect the college and greater Cleveland.
 I spoke a bit about Connect Cleveland here, if you're interested!
-PAL meets every two weeks once classes begin and each session covers a different area of adjusting to Oberlin life, from the Honour Code to Winter Term and selecting courses.
+PAL meets every two weeks once classes begin and each session covers a different area of adjusting to Oberlin life, from the Honor Code to Winter Term and selecting courses.

 The First-Year Seminar is a class of around 15 students to help students learn to write for college.
-It teaches you skills like how to research for papers, how to write college standard papers, and how to utilise the things available to you, such as professor's office hours and the Writing Centre.
+It teaches you skills like how to research for papers, how to write college standard papers, and how to utilise the things available to you, such as professor's office hours and the Writing Center.
 First-year seminars are a really close-knit group of people, and I have made so many friends in my FYS class.

 The relationship between the college and the conservatory is also one I think is really special.
 Students of the college can take classes in the Con provided they can meet the entry requirements, and there are extra spaces in the classes.
 College students are also able to take lessons from conservatory students.
 College and conservatory students all live together, so there aren’t any divisions between the student body, which is really lovely.
 Living in my dorm building, I am constantly treated to random bursts of singing and piano (sometimes at 2 am, which is less nice), and it's enjoyable.
 Being able to go to the hundreds of conservatory performances by the various departments is really lovely, and I love being able to see my fellow students succeed.